 Understanding artificial sweeteners and sugar substitutes

-What does a person with diabetes who happens to have a sweet tooth do about it?
-Sugar can be an addiction (studies have shown), so the problem with cutting it out entirely is that if you ‘fall off the wagon’ and binge on it, that can be really dangerous for your blood sugar.
+We know that sugar can be an addiction (studies have shown).
+That means it’s not always easy to cut out sugar entirely.
+Especially if you ‘fall off the wagon’ and binge on it: that can be really dangerous for your blood sugar.
 A more balanced approach is to slowly change your tastebuds so that you don’t needs as much sweet food.
 And a sensible way to do that, for people with diabetes, is by using sweeteners or sugar substitutes, as they don’t spike blood sugar the way sugar does.

 Nutritive sweeteners are sugar, or variations on sugar.
 These will definitely spike your blood sugar.
 “There is no advantage to people with diabetes in using one type of sugar over another, such as honey instead of sugar,” explains Leanne Kiezer, the dietitian at Pick n Pay.